First steps into the world of systolic inequalities: From Riemannian to symplectic geometry: Second talk: Systolic inequalities in Symplectic geometry

 We estimated the minimal period in terms of $\psi$.
 Now we compute the volume in terms of $\psi$ using Fubini.
 Omitting $\mathfrak p$ from the notation, we get

 Therefore, recalling that $\int_Q\kappa_0^{m-1}=\langle e^{m-1},[Q]\rangle=\rho(\alpha_0)^{-1}$, we get

 where the first inequality is \eqref{e:tmin} and the second is \eqref{e:mean}.
-Thus, $\rho(\alpha)=\rho(\beta)\leq \rho(\alpha_0)$ and, if equality holds, then it mus hold also in \eqref{e:mean}, which mean that $\psi$ is constant.
+Thus, $\rho(\alpha)=\rho(\beta)\leq \rho(\alpha_0)$ and, if equality holds, then it must hold also in \eqref{e:mean}, which mean that $\psi$ is constant.
 This implies that $\beta$ and hence $\alpha$ are Zoll.